asherferri/RESTful-API/README.md

-# Resful API on plain node
+# Resful API on plain Node.js
 ### What is your project?

 I'm building an RESTful API for an uptime monitoring application, without using NPM modules, dependencies.